nityanandareddy/i2b2-pm-cas/README.md

 [Atlanta Clinical and Translational Science Institute (ACTSI)](http://www.actsi.org), [Emory University](http://www.emory.edu), Atlanta, GA

 ## What does it do?
-This is a stock i2b2 1.7.05 project management module patched with support for delegating authentication to Eureka via its patched [JASIG CAS](http://jasig.github.io/cas/4.1.x/index.html) server module, found at https://github.com/eurekaclinical/cas.
-JASIG CAS is a single sign-on system.
-This allows users of Eureka and i2b2 to login once and have access to both systems.
+This is a stock i2b2 1.7.05 project management (PM) cell, patched with support for delegating authentication to a server that implements [version 2 of the CAS protocol](https://apereo.github.io/cas/5.0.x/protocol/CAS-Protocol-V2-Specification.html) for single sign-on.

 The code is adapted from similar code for an older version of i2b2 by Dan Connolly found at https://bitbucket.org/DanC/i2b2-pm-cas.